AAR271/WWNW-Paper-Coding-Dataset/README.md

 Ausführen der Datei: `python 04_create_heatmap.py keyword_detail.csv -o heatmap.png`

 ## ENGLISH

+### Preparations
+Python is required to run the scripts.
+On Linux or Mac, a virtual environment can be set up after installing Python (`sudo apt install python3`).
+To do this, run `python3 -m venv .venv` in the terminal and then `source .venv/bin/activate`.
+The virtual environment should now be loaded.
+It is now important that we install all the necessary packages.
+To do this, simply enter `pip install -r requirements.txt` in the terminal.
+This should install all packages and allow the scripts to be executed.

 ### Data Collection
 The data was collected using [Hochschulkompass](https://www.hochschulkompass.de/home.html), conducted by a student assistant.